AKA2114SH/Comsense-Technology/README.md

     }
 }
 🤝 Contributing
-Contributions are welcome!
+We welcome contributions!
 If you'd like to add more examples, improve existing ones, or fix issues, feel free to open a pull request.

+Steps to Contribute:
-Fork the repository.
+1️⃣ Fork the repository.

-Create a new branch (git checkout -b feature/YourFeatureName).
+2️⃣ Create a new branch:

+bash
+Copy
+Edit
+git checkout -b feature/YourFeatureName
+3️⃣ Commit your changes:

+bash
+Copy
+Edit
-Commit your changes (git commit -m 'Add some feature').
+git commit -m "Add some feature"

-Push to the branch (git push origin feature/YourFeatureName).
+4️⃣ Push to the branch:

+bash
+Copy
+Edit
+git push origin feature/YourFeatureName
-Open a pull request.
+5️⃣ Open a Pull Request.

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Happy coding! 🎉
+🎉 Happy Coding! 🚀
+👉 GitHub Repository: Comsense Technology